zholbolduev/neobis-front-giphyAPI/README.md

 # GIPHY API Project

-a simple project for searching and displaying gifs
+This project is a simple web application for searching and displaying GIF images using the Giphy API.

 ## Stack: